diegommcc/digitalDLSorteR/README.md

 The package has two main ways of usage:

 1. Using pre-trained models included in `digitalLDSorteRmodels` package to deconvolute new bulk RNA-Seq samples from the same environment.
 So far, the available models allow to deconvolute samples from human breast cancer ([GSE75688](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE75688) from [Chung et al., 2017](https://www.nature.com/articles/ncomms15081) used as reference), and colorectal cancer ([GSE81861](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE81861) from [Li et al., 2017](https://www.nature.com/articles/ng.3818) used as reference).
-For more details about this workflow, please see `vignette(digitalDLSorteR)` or .
+For more details about this workflow, please see `vignette(digitalDLSorteR)` at <https://diegommcc.github.io/digitalDLSorteR/>.
 Moreover, in the panel A of the figure below it is summarized.
 2. Building new deconvolution models from pre-characterized scRNA-Seq datasets.
 This workflow involves some requirements regarding computational resources, although **digitalDLSorteR** has been developed to provide with all the possible facilities to make the process easier, such as batch processing of data and the use of the `HDF5Array` and `DelayedArray` packages.
 For more information about this workflow, see `vignette(digitalDLSorteR)` at <https://diegommcc.github.io/digitalDLSorteR/>.
 Moreover, the main steps are summarized in the panel B of the figure below.

 <img src="man/figures/workflow_readme.png"/>